ohnotnow/github-repo-create/README.md

 5. Uses GitHub CLI to create and push the repo.
 6. Calls OpenAI API to generate `README.md` and commits it.
 7. Pushes the README addition to GitHub.
+8. Optionally copies `$HOME/.ghrc-license` to `LICENSE` and adds that
+9. Creates a description for the repo

 ---